Commercial Food Storage Containers Buying Guide

 Stain Resist Food Storage Containers

-Resistance to staining is imperative foodservice kitchens, to know that containers are clean and sanitized at a glance.
-Stain resistance is particularly important if your kitchen works with acid foods (cooked tomato products) as they are more prone to staining containers.
+Resistance to staining is imperative for foodservice kitchens, to know that containers are clean and sanitized at a glance.
+Stain resistance is particularly important if your kitchen works with acidic foods (cooked tomato products) as they are more prone to staining containers.

 Odour Resist Food Storage Containers